 So today I said, “No puddles.
 No mud pools.
 You may not play behind the garage (the prime location for both of these forms of entertainment).”
 After getting some tidying up around the house, I peeked out the window to make sure my children had obeyed.
 Guess what?
 They did!!
 I mean, sort of…at least for the most part.
 They were no where near the garage.
 Neither had been in any puddles or mud pools.
 Instead, my 3yd old son played in the sandbox…which is currently half full of water.
 My 4yr old daughter “planted” flowers in a pile of dirt at the end of my flowerbed.
 Both were completely covered in mud.
 U-G-H!!

 As a Recovering ANGRY Mom, my first thought is to control my natural reaction – SCREAM!
 Don’t they understand that I don’t want to wash their clothes AGAIN and give them a bath AGAIN and deal with wet sneakers AGAIN?
 Uhmmm, actually, no, they don’t!
-What I have finally come to realize is that my kids were not disobeying me with intent of making me angry, they were just being kids!
+What I have finally come to realize is that my kids were not disobeying me with the intent of making me angry, they were just being kids!

 In moments like this, it is important to remember to discipline disobedience, not childishness.

 Perhaps this is not news to you.
-And, reality, it is not news to me either.
+And, realistically, it is not news to me either.
 I have always known this but in the heat of the moment, I was quick to forget it.
-I often found myself getting worked up into a firey frenzy because whatever they did meant more work for me.
+I often found myself getting worked up into a fiery frenzy because whatever they did meant more work for me.
 It was really a selfish, inappropriate reaction.
 Sometimes, an incredibly understandable reaction, but selfish and inappropriate none the less.

 I had formed a habit to explode.